 There’s something so exciting about planning a holiday, even if it’s only for a couple of nights.
 With city breaks, there are so many opportunities to discover new things and experience different cultures, compared to a regular beach holiday.
 Here are my other top four city breaks destinations:

+Another option is to take the kids and combine it with a trip to Disneyland Paris.
 If you are planning to take your kids, ‘Kids are a Trip’ have written about the best places to stay with kids in Paris.
 Or if you fancy getting out of the city and discovering some of the stunning smaller towns, ‘Our Escape Clause’ has featured 25+ of the prettiest small towns in France to explore!

 Oooh lovely London!
 Even though London is only an hour away from Tunbridge Wells, it is still one of the most perfect places for a city break.
 The shopping, the sightseeing, the gastronomy and the fun!
 London has it all.

 I used to go there for work every day and never fully appreciated the city, but now that I visit far less frequently, I alway enjoy arriving in to London Bridge and seeing some of the iconic London sights.
+The Travel Scribes has written about some lovely London hidden gems which I am looking forward to working my way through.

 Bangkok seems to be a bit like marmite – you either like it or loathe it.
 In my case, I like the constant buzz which encapsulates this city – the humidity hits you as soon as you leave the airport and the sound of traffic never seems to stop, however there is so much to discover in Bangkok and it feels like another world away from Tunbridge Wells.